-Lower urinary tract symptoms, which include urinary incontinence, are a common and significant source of impaired quality of life and comorbidity in a large number of adults and children.
+Lower urinary tract symptoms (LUTS), which include urinary incontinence, are a common and significant source of impaired quality of life and comorbidity in a large number of adults and children.
+LUTS is also a general term used to describe symptoms related to overactive bladder such as frequency, urgency and nocturia.
 Commonly, patients presenting with lower urinary tract symptoms have overlapping symptoms and conditions, making an isolated or homogeneous source of symptoms rare.
-Clinicians evaluating these disorders collectively utilize history, physical examination, questionnaires and testing data in the evaluation of symptoms.3 Cystometrogram, uroflowmetry, urethral pressure profile, and voiding pressure studies, among others, are used to identify abnormal voiding patterns in symptomatic patients with disorders of urinary flow.
+Clinicians evaluating these disorders collectively utilize history, physical examination, questionnaires and testing data in the evaluation of symptoms.
+Cystometrogram, uroflowmetry, urethral pressure profile, and voiding pressure studies, among others, are used to identify abnormal voiding patterns in symptomatic patients with disorders of urinary flow.
+The urodynamic evaluation measures the relationship between movement and compression of bladder and abdominal pressures during the filling/storage and elimination phase of micturition.
 Each of the urodynamic studies has benefits and limitations that must be understood for each specific clinical application.

 In clinical practice, the role of invasive urodynamic testing is not clearly defined.
 Urologists generally accept that conservative or empiric, non-invasive treatments may be instituted without urodynamic testing.
 Conservative treatments for urinary incontinence include pelvic muscle exercises (Kegel exercise), behavioral therapies such as bladder training and/or biofeedback, and pharmacotherapies (e.g., anticholinergic agents, musculotropic relaxants, calcium channel blockers, tricyclic antidepressants, or a combination of anticholinergic, antispasmodic medications and tricyclic antidepressants).
-Specifically, urge incontinence is more effectively managed with peripherally acting receptor agonists or antagonists, while stress incontinence is better controlled by pelvic muscle exercises, behavioral therapies, or corrective surgery.4
+Specifically, urge incontinence is more effectively managed with peripherally acting receptor agonists or antagonists, while stress incontinence is better controlled by pelvic muscle exercises, behavioral therapies, or corrective surgery.